 2. In-class exercises (using TopHat).
 In most classes there will be in-class exercises where students will have to answer course-related questions, and they will be marked on their response.
 We will be using the TopHat software system to administer these exercises, and you will be answering using your cell phone, Smart Phone, IPad, or laptop computer.
 (See above).
 Generally these occur every class except for the first and last class and the days on which exams occur.
 (See course schedule for detail.)
-However, there will be Top Hat questions on the first day of class as well, but this will be a "practice" session to allow people to get used to the Top Hat system (because they are practise sessions the marks will not be counted).
+However, there will be Top Hat questions on the first week of class as well, but this will be a "practice" session to allow people to get used to the Top Hat system (because they are practice sessions the marks will not be counted).
 Students must attend the class and answer the question themselves to be eligible for a mark on the in-class exercises because feedback (the answers) will be discussed immediately after the exercise.
-There will be 8 of these in-class exercises; the grade will be based on the average of the best 6 of 8 of these exercises.
-There is no way to make up missed in-class exercises but by having the grades based on the best 6 of 8 days' of exercise, that allows a student to miss up to 2 classes without it having a negative effect on their average in-class exercise mark.
-(That is the reason I have made it so the score is based on the best 6 of 8 scores.)
+There will be 16 of these in-class exercises; the grade will be based on the average of the best 12 of 16 of these exercises.
+There is no way to make up missed in-class exercises but by having the grades based on the best 12 of 16 days' of exercise, that allows a student to miss up to 4 classes without it having a negative effect on their average in-class exercise mark.
+(I have included this provision to accommodate for people who are ill, have personal issues, religious holidays, technical problems, problems with the weather/ their car and have to miss a Top Hat question for that reason.
+This way it does not have an effect on your mark unless it happens more than 4 times during the year.)